 Grab yourself a cutting from a vine that has a bit of length to it and can afford a trim.
 Clip it underneath the leaf on an angle.

 You should be able to notice the little bumps along the vines of your Ivy.
-These are called nodes, and they're your propagating friends.
-Make sure your cutting has at least three nodes for the best chance of growing some roots.
+These are called root nodes, and they're your propagating friends.
+Make sure your cutting has at least three root nodes for the best chance of growing some roots.

 Water That Guy